caviyacht/SodaDungeon2Mod/readme.md

 # Remarks

 I take no responsibility for anything you do.
 Always make a backup of the original dll and your save data before using this MOD, or any MOD.

+# Credits

+A big thanks to Shawn for creating this game.